mjpclab/go-http-file-server/README.md

         If filename exists and is a regular file, will try to remove it first if deleting is enabled(e.g. by --delete), otherwise will try to add or increase numeric suffix.
+        For directory upload mode, sub directories will be uploaded only if mkdir is enabled.

 --global-mkdir
     Allow create sub directory under all url paths.